 Brian's research focuses on applying information technologies to improve various dimensions of construction project performance, including health and safety, progress monitoring, and human-robot collaboration.
-He is also interested in integrating cognition science, psychology, and organisation science into behaviour and culture analysis in the construction domain.
-Brian has secured more than NZ$300K research funds in different research roles.
+He is also interested in building energy research, LCA, and carbon reduction.
+Brian has secured more than NZ$770K research funds in different research roles.

 - Abdelaal F. and Guo BHW.
 (2022) Stakeholders’ perspectives on BIM and LCA for green buildings.
 Journal of Building Engineering 48 http://dx.doi.org/10.1016/j.jobe.2021.103931.